charlesreid1/flaskadillo/hello/Readme.md

     return "Hello World!"
 ```

+This directory contains files to get this server up and running.

+# hello: quick start

-## how to use this directory
+## how to set up this directory

-create a virtual environment, which we'll call `vp` (you can use any name you want):
+Create a virtual environment, which we'll call `vp` (you can use any name you want):

 ```
 virtualenv vp